 That mindfulness helps me process pain and emotions.
 It lets me focus on what's really important.
 It helps me turn down the volume in my brain.

-Visualization, which can be done through meditation or by inducing a state of trance through self-hypnosis, is the ability to use one's sense to create or re-create an experience in the mind.
-It's a key mental skill for success, essential to maintaining the high motivation that is the fuel to achieve one's goals (If you are interested in the topic, you can get my weekly tips here).
+Visualization, which can be done through meditation or by inducing a state of trance through self-hypnosis, is the ability to use one's senses to create or recreate an experience in the mind.
+It's a key mental skill for success, essential to maintaining the high motivation that is the fuel to achieve one's goals.

 To develop their mental toughness, coaches prescribe the practice of visualization to their athletes.
 Novak Djokovic's experience with meditation confirms the science.
 In fact, research has shown that using visualization during pre-performance routines and immediately before performance helps athletes to perform better.

 Visualization practiced during meditation or self-hypnosis enhances motivation, focus, and self-control.